 Retesting a home

-There is no need to re-test a home unless major refurbishment work is carried out on the home.
+Where a home has tested below 200 Bq/m3 there is no need to re-test unless major refurbishment work is carried out on the home.
 For example fitting new windows or building an extension and other such work that could in theory open up new entry routes for radon or prevent radon escaping from your house.
 It is also recommended that a home is retested when there is a change in occupancy.

 Reducing High Levels